Noznoc/open-data-standards/README.md

 Contact
 --------

 As this visualization is still incomplete, any feedback would be great.
-Please email julia.conzon@mail.mcgill.ca if you have any questions or comments regarding the code or you can submit feedback directly on the test webpage (http://geothink.ca/opendatastandards/).
+Please email julia.conzon@mail.mcgill.ca if you have any questions or comments regarding the code or you can submit feedback directly on the test web page (http://geothink.ca/opendatastandards/).